At least 30 hurt after vehicle strikes crowd outside Los Angeles nightclub. The driver was then shot by bystander, police say

 Once the car came to a stop, the driver of the vehicle was pulled out and physically assaulted by bystanders, according to Jeff Lee, public information officer with the Los Angeles Police Department.
 During the altercation, one of the bystanders shot the driver, Lee said.

-The driver was then transported to a hospital in police custody, a law enforcement official briefed on the situation told CNN.
+Police believe the driver was intoxicated, a law enforcement official briefed on the situation previously told CNN.

-There is no indication beyond the impaired state of the driver that there was any other criminal intent or connection to terrorism, the official said.
+There is no indication beyond the impaired state of the driver that there was any other criminal intent or connection to terrorism, the official said at the time.

 Patients with broken bones and soft tissue injuries were transported to the appropriate trauma centers and surrounding hospitals, VanGerpen said, noting that one victim also had a gunshot wound.